nextcloud/documentation/README.rst

 ======================
-ownCloud Documentation
+Nextcloud Documentation
 ======================

-Documentation is published on `<https://doc.owncloud.org>`_ and `<https://doc.owncloud.com>`_.
+Documentation is published on `<https://doc.nextcloud.org>`_ and `<https://doc.owncloud.com>`_.

 The `documentation Wiki <https://github.com/owncloud/documentation/wiki>`_ is